ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 fi
 ```

 Double quotes are optional in this condition.
 Bash skips globbing and word splitting when it substitutes a variable in the [[ operator.
-The quotes prevent problems if the string on the right side has spaces.
-Here is an example of such a string:
+The quotes prevent problems if the variable value or string contains spaces.
+Here is an example of such a case:
 {line-numbers: true, format: Bash}
 ```
 if [[ "$var" = abc def ]]